–Welcome to

 Ames Place

-Updated Leaf Pickup (differs from U City Calendar): Nov.
-18-Nov.
-22 UCity will be picking up leaves from Ames Place street gutters.
+Updated Leaf Pickup (differs from U City Calendar): The final pickup/vacuuming of leaves is scheduled for the week of Dec.
+16-Dec 20.
 Please rake your leaves to the street gutters the weekend before.
 The crews can come by anytime during the week and will only make one pass.
 They do not pick up in the alleys, so any leaves from the alley or backyards must be brought to the front yard street gutters or to the gutters of Trinity and Kingsland.
 Please try to keep any leaf piles clear of parked cars so that the crews can easily vacuum them up.

 Note: The 6900 block of U. Drive has now been redefined by UCity as an alley from Trinity to Big Bend, thus the 6900 Pershing homes with access in the rear to UDrive must rake all their leaves to the front curb, as is done throughout the rest of Ames Place.